qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 ### Using Gradle 6

 If you, for whatever reason, decided to upgrade your Gradle version from 5 to 6, CurseMaven may not work.
-In that case you should use Jitpack.
+In that case you can use Jitpack.
 Add this to your repositories block:

 ```
 	maven { url 'https://jitpack.io' }